seb86/Welcome-Buddy/readme.txt

 If you spot a bug within the plugin, you can of course log it as an [issue](https://github.com/seb86/Welcome-Buddy/issues) on Github where I can act upon it more efficiently.

+= Documentation =
+See [documentation](https://github.com/seb86/Welcome-Buddy/wiki) on the GitHub repository.

 = Leave a Review =
 Reviews are helpful to other users and this plugin reputation.
 Please consider spending a minute or two leaving a [review](https://wordpress.org/support/view/plugin-reviews/welcome-buddy?rate=5#postform) and tell me what you think about the plugin.
 It matters a lot and is most appreciated.